gomorpheus/morpheus-docs/getting_started/maintenance/upgrades/3node/deb.rst

 4.2.0+ -> |morphver| Upgrade
 ............................

-.. important:: Dues to Database schema changes in |morphver| it is important to stop the morpheus-ui service on all app nodes prior to upgrade.
+.. important:: Due to Database schema changes in |morphver| it is important to stop the morpheus-ui service on all app nodes prior to upgrade.
 Failure to do so may result in errors or database corruption.

 #.
 Starting with Node 3, on **All** App Nodes, stop the morpheus-ui services via ``morpheus-ctl stop morpheus-ui``.
 If you receive a timeout, run ``morpheus-ctl graceful-kill morpheus-ui``.